ibireme/YYImage/README.md

 ### CocoaPods

 1. Update cocoapods to the latest version.
-2. Add `pod 'YYImage'` to your Podfile.
+2. Add `pod 'YYImage', :git => 'https://github.com/QiuYeHong90/YYImage.git'` to your Podfile.
 3. Run `pod install` or `pod update`.
 4. Import \<YYImage/YYImage.h\>.
 5. Notice: it doesn't include WebP subspec by default, if you want to support WebP format, you may add `pod 'YYImage/WebP'` to your Podfile.